apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Kate Middleton 'may never' release a photo again after scandal: expert**
+**Boeing 737 loses external panel mid-flight, lands safely in Oregon in latest plane incident**

-You can read more about it [here](https://nypost.com/2024/03/15/entertainment/kate-middleton-may-never-release-a-photo-again-after-scandal-expert/).
+You can read more about it [here](https://nypost.com/2024/03/15/us-news/boeing-737-loses-external-panel-mid-flight/).

 ## Requirements
 - Python 3.8